 We are proud of our teams which are consisted of bright, competent people empowered to deliver the best and share their knowledge with others.

-They were explaining the principles of Agile and Scrum methodologies, the way they use their Scrum board, what is a sprint, stages of a task etc. Also an interesting discussion was started on using regular white boards vs. using digital board and on how to coordinate the tasks between the team members.
+They were explaining the principles of Agile and Scrum methodologies, the way they use their Scrum board, what is a sprint, stages of a task, etc. Also, an interesting discussion was started on using regular whiteboards vs. using a digital board and on how to coordinate the tasks between the team members.

 “Something to point out is that the presentation was interesting and useful for everyone, not just for software developers.
 During Goran’s speech, I really liked the short discussion regarding whiteboard (physical one) vs. online scrum board.
 They were talking about how the whiteboard and face-to-face communication helps them feel like a real team.
 Additionally, it was interesting to hear how your name and a task written on a sticky note, pinned on the table, psychologically affected people’s minds and performance.
 The discussion caught my attention and encouraged me to research more on the subject.”- Simona Ristovska, HR Recruiter Assistant.